NATURE AND CHARACTERISTICS

 - Qualified to Time Acceptance: The drawee changes the time of payment

-- Acceptance some but not all drawers (where the bill in addressed to two or more drawees).
+- Acceptance by some but not all drawers (where the bill in addressed to two or more drawees).

 The drawer is not bound to accept a qualified acceptance.
-However, if he does, he is bound its terms.
+However, if he does, he is bound by its terms.
 Once a bill is accepted, it becomes a proper bill, capable of being discounted or negotiated.

-Discounting a bill: it is the receipt the payee of the amount of the bill from a bank or financial institution less the discount for the unexpired duration.
+Discounting a bill: it is the receipt by the payee of the amount of the bill from a bank or financial institution less the discount for the unexpired duration.
 The bank becomes the payee.